jmacc93/essays/skyrim_game_player.md

 ---
-layout: none
 title: Towards an agent to beat Skyrim
 ---
 # Towards an agent to beat Skyrim

 Game playing algorithms have progressed a lot in the last 20 years.
 The state of the art is mostly from Google DeepMind for competitive games like Go (AlphaGo, AlphaZero) and StarCraft (AlphaStar).
 DeepMind's [Agent57](https://arxiv.org/abs/2003.13350) (and [here](https://deepmind.google/discover/blog/agent57-outperforming-the-human-atari-benchmark/)) model can beat all 57 Atari 2600 games.
 DeepMind also created a generalist agent [Gato](https://arxiv.org/abs/2205.06175) (and [here](https://deepmind.google/discover/blog/a-generalist-agent/)) which can do many different things, including play games.
 There is also OpenAI Five which can play Dota 2 at expert levels.
 OpenAI was also able to make a Minecraft playing [agent using video pretraining](https://arxiv.org/abs/2206.11795) (and [here](https://openai.com/research/vpt)).
 Along with these well known companies' models, there are many, many lesser known models which each can play a single game well

 For a long time I've thought a pretty good goal for the development of game playing agents, and machine learning and AI in general, would be to beat **Skyrim** completely zero shot (ie: it knows nothing about Skyrim, and has not been exposed to any data from Skyrim at all), with no privileged information (ie: its given only what a person sees and hears), in real time

 Lately, I began to wonder whether it might actually be relatively easy to beat Skyrim.
-Perhaps a program that just points in the direction of the nearest quest marker [7], and attacks when it sees a red dot on the compass, could do it?
+Perhaps a program that just points in the direction of the nearest quest marker [^7], and attacks when it sees a red dot on the compass, could do it?

 So I played through Skyrim, recording it and taking copious notes so I could scrutinize what exactly it would take for an agent to beat the game.
 Well, I can say it is *definitely not possible* to beat Skyrim without a very advanced, future-SOTA game playing agent.
 In fact, I might go so far as to say that an agent that can beat Skyrim zero shot like this must actually be an AGI